DREDGE-Mods/DredgeModManager/README.md

 To regenerate the icon replace `app-icon.png` and run `npm run tauri icon`.

 To create a new update, make a PR from dev into main.
 The commit message will be used as the changelog.
+Make sure to search for the previous version number in the manager files and update it.

 ## Thanks